jaromeyer/XPS9570-Catalina/README.md

 ```

 ### 📺 Display
-This repository is configured to work properly with the 4K display.
-If you have a FHD screen, you should apply two minor changes:
+This repository contains configs for both FHD and 4K.
+Just choose the one that matches your setup.
+The only differences between 4K and FHD are:

 - Change ```dpcd-max-link-rate``` in ```Root/DeviceProperties/Add/PciRoot(0x0)/Pci(0x2,0x0)``` from ```14000000``` to ```0A000000```
 - Change ```UIScale``` in ```Root/NVRAM/Add/4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14``` from ```02``` to ```01```